- Object Space Interface

 - getitem__Tuple_Slice: called when the first argument is a W_TupleObject and the second argument is a W_SliceObject.
 This version takes precedence over the previous one if the indexing is done with a slice object, and performs tuple slicing instead.

 - getitem__String_Slice: called when the first argument is a W_StringObject and the second argument is a slice object.
-When the special string slices optimization is enabled, this returns an instance of W_StringSliceObject.

 Note how the multimethod dispatch logic helps writing new object implementations without having to insert hooks into existing code.
 Note first how we could have defined a regular method-based API that new object implementations must provide, and call these methods from the space operations.
 The problem with this approach is that some Python operators are naturally binary or N-ary.
 Consider for example the addition operation: for the basic string implementation it is a simple concatenation-by-copy, but it can have a rather more subtle implementation for strings done as ropes.
 It is also likely that concatenating a basic string with a rope string could have its own dedicated implementation - and yet another implementation for a rope string with a basic string.
 With multimethods, we can have an orthogonally-defined implementation for each combination.